-Some choose to rely on their knowledge of the game, and some leave it up to chance.
+Some choose to rely on their knowledge of the game, like a bingo player that already knows how to play bingo, and some leave it up to chance.
 But if you want to get serious about sports betting and ensure your best chances of winning, then it’s best that you gain a solid understand of odds.

 Odds are useful to bettors for two major reasons:

 - Giving an estimate of how likely the bet is to succeed.